viedoc/custom-reports/README.md

 # Custom Reports for Viedoc Reports

+> [!IMPORTANT]
+> There have been recent changes to the packages/functions for supported within scripts for custom reports.
+Please review the list, including changes [here](./docs/dev-guide.md#packages)

 ## Contents:
 - [Purpose and scope](#purpose-and-scope)
 - [What are Viedoc Reports and Viedoc Custom Reports](#what-are-viedoc-reports-and-viedoc-custom-reports)